-TRANSPORT AROUND THE OASIS
+TRANSPORT AROUND CAMP

-The main method for transport around camp and to the daily activities is the specially modified 4x4 and 6x6 trucks.
+The main method for transport around camp and to the daily activities is skidoo and passenger sleds.
 All vehicles carry communication equipment, a small medical box, safety equipment and GPS in case of reduced visibility.

 ENVIRONMENT AND WASTE